The-Real-MVPs/cisco-time-series-analysis/README.md

 # Initial Thoughts
-During Covid Sisco sales would increase and that would create an upward trend for years following Covid
+During Covid Sisco sales would increase and that would create an upward trend for years following Covid.

 # The Plan
 * Acquire data from